Mayuri-Chan/pyrofork/docs/source/topics/use-filters.rst

 So far we've seen :doc:`how to register a callback function <../start/updates>` that executes every time an update comes from the server, but there's much more than that to come.

-Here we'll discuss about :obj:`~pyrogram.filters`.
+Here we'll discuss about :obj:`~pyrofork.filters`.
 Filters enable a fine-grain control over what kind of updates are allowed or not to be passed in your callback functions, based on their inner details.

 .. contents:: Contents